kkpan11/apple-llvm-project/clang/docs/PointerAuthentication.rst

 possibly-null pointers, such as when copying a pointer field that has been signed with address diversity.

-Return addresses and frame pointers
+Return Addresses and Frame Pointers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The current implementation in Clang implicitly signs both return addresses and